eafit-apolo/apolo-users/docs/source/software/programminglanguages/matlab/matlab-r2018a/integration.rst

             25539

-MDCS_ using Apolo's MATLAB client
+MDCS_ using cluster's MATLAB client
 --------------------------------

 Submitting jobs from within MATLAB client on the cluster